hackle/blogger/src/raw/serialize-like-javascript.md

 This presents the versioning problem - limited by serialization / deserialization, client side can only deal with the old version / schema, and will result in unintended deletion when dealing with the new version.

-One way to work around this, is to not change the schema of the API response at all.
-Instead, a new version of API is created and served separately through a different URI, e.g. `api/user/v2/123.json`.
+One way to work around this, is to demand the server not change the schema of the API response at all.
+Instead, create a new version of API and serve it separately through a different URI, e.g. `api/user/v2/123.json`.
 Client-side applications can switch to the new version whenever it is ready.

 This is a sound solution.
-However, the server side can rightfully argue that this change is not a breaking change, so there is no need for versioning.
+However, the server side can rightfully argue that such changes are not breaking changes, so there is no need for versioning.
 Indeed, if we version each of such non-breaking changes, and if the API is a fast evolving (and popular) one, the client-side applications will have a hard time (if ever) catching up with the latest version.
-And before we know it, we are on `v30` and many (if not all) previous versions need to be maintained!
+And before we know it, we are on `v30` and chances are, many (if not all) of these versions need to be maintained!

 ## a more robust solution